ItaiAxelrad/open-spec/docs/specifications/0_Procurement and Contracting Requirements/002113 Instructions to Bidders.md

 9. The Bid shall contain an acknowledgment of receipt of all Addenda, the numbers and dates of which shall be filled in on the Bid form.
 10. The address and telephone number for communication regarding the Bid shall be shown.

-*
 	1. The Bid shall contain evidence of Bidder’s authority and qualification to do business in the state where the Project is located or covenant to obtain such qualification prior to award of the Contract.
 Bidder’s state contractor license number for the state of the Project, if any, shall also be shown on the Bid Form.
-   1. ARTICLE 14 - BASIS OF BID; COMPARSION OF BIDS
+   1. ARTICLE 14 - BASIS OF BID; COMPARISON OF BIDS
 1. *Unit Price*
    1. Bidders shall submit a Bid on a unit price basis for each item of Work listed in the Bid schedule.
    1. The total of all estimated prices will be the sum of the products of the estimated quantity of each item and the corresponding unit price.
 The final quantities and Contract Price will be determined in accordance with Paragraph 11.03 of the General Conditions.